--A options is used for simple and complex queries where we will look it below.
+-A option is used for simple and complex queries where we will look it below.
 We specify TCP protocol as query filter to only list TCP connections.

 Filter UDP Sockets

 Like filtering TCP connections UDP connections can be filtered like below.
-In the first example we will provide direct option
+In the first example, we will provide a direct option

 -u to filter UDP sockets.

 As we can see previous examples we have provided extra option